timpokorny/timpokorny.github.io/jekyll/documentation/guides/vbs.md

 VBS and HLA
 ===================
 Each copy of VBS ships with <a href="www.calytrix.com/products/lvcgame/">LVC Game</a> from Calytrix Technologies.
-DIS and HLA integration is provided through the built-in LVC Game gateway using a variety of FOMs.
+DIS and HLA integration is provided through this gateway using a variety of FOMs.

-To connect VBS to a Portico-based federation, you must first configure LVC Game to use Portico, defining the appropriate HLA interface and FOM that you wish to use.
+To connect VBS to a Portico federation, you must configure LVC Game to use Portico, defining the appropriate HLA interface and FOM that you wish to use.
 VBS is a windows-only application, with 32/64-bit support.
-When connecting with Portico users should use the Visual Studio 10 inteface.
+When connecting with Portico users should use the **Visual Studio 10** inteface.

 Supported Versions
 --------------------
-The following list shows the specific versions of Portico that the author recommends are used depending on the version of VBS that you have installed.
+The following list shows the specific versions of Portico that we recommend you use, and which we have verified through testing.

 | VBS Version | Portico Version |
 | ----------- | --------------- |